-The annual Social Media Belfast Conference is Northern Ireland’s leading social media event.
+Now in its 7th year, the Social Media Belfast Conference is Northern Ireland’s leading social media event.
 Join us for a day of all things social to learn and innovate with over 200 fellow marketers.
-We hope to be back in person next year but until it is safe to do so we’re moving to a professional online platform which provides an interactive experience with our excellent line-up of expert speakers for 2020.